ukyzky/eurorack/README.md

   - long-press "X external processing mode button".

   Then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
 Then all alternative settings values return to default value.

+### Policy of this alternative firmware

+- It is based on latest official firmware.
+(So superlock feature is included.)

+- Using the alternative firmware with all normal setting, the behavior is the same as latest official firmware.

 =======